-As every New York resident knows, apartment living can present a lot of challenges.
-Especially when your neighbor’s actions affect you in negative ways.
+As every New York resident knows, apartment living can present many challenges, especially when your neighbor’s actions negatively affect you.
 Secondhand smoke is one of the worst because it presents peculiar difficulties in resolving the issue.
-If you have respiratory problems such as asthma, are concerned about the health effects or just don’t like the smell, there are some things you can do.
+However, if you have respiratory problems such as asthma, are concerned about the health effects, or don’t like the smell, there are some things you can do.

-There is no law that specifically prohibits a tenant from smoking in his or her home.
-However, in recent years some owners have implemented a strict no smoking policy in their buildings.
-Violation of which could be cause for termination of a lease or rental agreement.
+No law specifically prohibits a tenant from smoking in their home.
+However, some owners have implemented a strict no-smoking policy in their buildings.
+Violation could cause the termination of a lease or rental agreement.

-The more documents you can gather on the problem the better your chances of getting it dealt with.
 Write down specific details each time smoke enters your apartment.
-Make a note of the date, time of day, location and any health effects to you and other household members (coughing, asthma, breathing problems etc.).
-Keep a detailed record of all this and do not delay in recording them as you may not remember all the details.
+Note the date, time of day, location, and any health effects (coughing, asthma, breathing problems, etc.) for you and other household members.
+Keep a detailed record of all this; do not delay recording them, as you may not remember all the details.
+The more documents you can gather on the problem, the better your chances of getting it dealt with.

 If your building owner refuses to help or try’s to and fails, you might consider consulting an attorney on your legal rights.
-Depending on the situation, you might have the right to break your lease because of the health effects.
-If the issue is particularly severe you could consider bringing a lawsuit against the property owner.
-Second-hand smoke may constitute a nuisance and disrupt your right to the free enjoyment of the apartment.
-Although some courts have ruled in favor of the tenant, keep in mind that these cases are difficult to win, costly and time-consuming.
+Depending on the situation, you might have the power to break your lease because of the health effects.
+If the issue is particularly severe, you could consider bringing a lawsuit against the property owner.
+Secondhand smoke may constitute a nuisance and disrupt your right to the free enjoyment of the apartment.
+Although some courts have ruled in favor of the tenant, keep in mind that these cases are trying to win, costly and time-consuming.
 Always consult your attorney before making any decision like this.